mahabubulhasan/apitoken/README.md

 # apitoken
-API access token to be used in conjunction with uzzal/acl
+API access token to be used in support with [uzzal/acl](github.com/mahabubulhasan/acl) library

 ## Installation
 ```